 If you start working for yourself, you must register with HMRC within the first three full months of self employment.
 Otherwise you may be liable to penalty of £100.

 There are three ways that you can register:

-- Post – download and complete form CWF1 (accessed as in online above) or use the form incorporated in leaflet SE1 (Thinking of working for yourself?)
+- Post – download and complete form CWF1 (accessed as in online above) or use the form incorporated in leaflet SE1 (Are you thinking of working for yourself?)

 Once you become self–employed, the tax rules are quite different from those that may have applied when you were an employee.
 Instead of tax (and national insurance) being deducted from your earnings at source, you must be prepared to receive a bill at some time in the future.
 This can be a nasty shock if you haven’t put enough money aside.

 We aim to give you as much warning as possible of the likely timing and amount of tax payments, but it is not easy to do this during the first year of your new business, or if you do not keep your records up–to–date.